GUIDELINES FOR ATTORNEYS

 - There are no tax consequences to the attorney or the client for the interest or dividend remitted to the State Bar from an IOLTA account that bears the State Bar’s taxpayer identification number.
 Because the State Bar is tax exempt, it is not necessary for the financial institution to complete IRS Form 1099 for interest or dividends on IOLTA accounts.

 Note: The State Bar’s federal taxpayer identification number is only for the interest or dividends paid to the State Bar, not for the principal of settlement or other funds placed in the trust account.

 Notifying the State Bar

-An IOLTA account may be opened, closed or updated one of two ways:
+An IOLTA account that has been opened or closed must be updated for State Bar records in one of two ways:

 - Online — Logon to My State Bar Profile.
 Go to "Report my IOLTA status" (Contact the Member Services Center, 1-888-800-3400 for logon questions.)

 - Mail — Send a completed IOLTA Update Form with a cancelled check to: